EleaFederio/bugcDboRamsServer-Admin/README.md

 # bugcDboServer-Admin
-server for Bicol University Guabat Campus
+server for Bicol University Gubat Campus
 Record and Monitoring System
 (Thesis only)